Anti-Inflammatory Diets and IBS

 • Olive oil is beneficial in lowering inflammation, promoting healthy gut bacteria, and reducing constipation.

-While there are many potential benefits of following the Mediterranean diet to improve IBS symptoms, there may be some challenges.
+While the Mediterranean diet offers numerous potential benefits for improving IBS symptoms, it also presents some challenges.
 Some common Mediterranean foods eaten are high in fermentable carbohydrates or FODMAPs, which can trigger IBS symptoms.

 Legumes, beans, onions, garlic, and certain fruits and vegetables are some common high FODMAP foods in a Mediterranean diet.